 There are a variety of strategies you can use to find connections at a company who can refer you for a job.

 Use LinkedIn: Start by checking for connections at the company on LinkedIn.
 Search by company name, then click on the company you're interested in.
 You'll see a list of contacts in your network who may be able to assist.

-If you're a college graduate, check with your career office to see if they can put you in touch with alumni who work at the company you're interested in.
+Check With Your College Career or Alumni Office: If you're a college graduate, check with your college career services office or alumni office to see if they can put you in touch with alumni who work at the company you're interested in.

 How to Ask for a Referral for a Job